guissemohamedcherif/yello_educ_app/README.md

    ```

-3. Create .env file and copy .env.example contents in .env
+3. Create .env file in root directory of app and copy .env.example contents in it

    ```sh
    mkdir .env